 For good reason dogs are considered humans’ best friends.
 They provide unconditional love, companionship, protection and in some cases assistance with the essential tasks of daily living.
 Yet when dogs attack, they can cause devastating damage.
 To prevent injuries, owners are obligated to take legal steps to constrain and control their dogs.
 Even greater restrictions are placed on exotic pet owners.

 Founded in 1950, the attorneys at Gelman Gelman Wiskow & McCarthy LLC focus almost exclusively on personal injury law.
 If you have been injured by somebody else’s pet, we demand that you receive the compensation you deserve for your injuries.
-We proudly serve clients throughout New Jersey at our Elmwood Park and Bernardsville offices.
+We proudly serve clients throughout New Jersey at our Elmwood Park, Bridgewater, Hackensack, Morristown, and Roseland offices.

 New Jersey statutes hold the owner of a dog liable for damages if the dog bites you while you are in a public place or lawfully in a private place — including on the dog owner’s property.
 The owner may still be held accountable even if the dog did not exhibit vicious behavior and the owner was unaware of the dog’s propensity for aggressiveness.
 In many cases, our lawyers are able to obtain coverage through the homeowner’s insurance policy.
 Otherwise we sue the negligent homeowner directly to recover compensation for your injuries.